stephanepechard/autodc/README.md

 For every machine you have, set the local IP address, the corresponding user name and the directory you want the pictures to be transferred in.
 BE CAREFUL to specify a directory that is into the user's `/home` directory.

-If you just need to install it on the current machine, just type:

-    mkdir -p ~/bin && cp autodc.py ~/bin && sudo cp 100-autodc.rules /etc/udev/rules.d/

 Supported cameras